Champions (Paid in Full song): Background and composition

 On the original track listing of West's debut studio album The College Dropout (2004), "Champions" was listed as a bonus track.
 Dash introduces West's verse with the line: "I bet niggas didn't know you could rap huh?" because back in 2002, when the soundtrack album was released, West was only recognized for his talent as a producer and not viewed as a credible rapper.
 Throughout the entirety of the track, a sped up sample of highly famous 1977 Queen single "We Are the Champions" is used and the rappers state themselves as being of importance.
 Dash revealed that he asked West to flip the track's beat after Just Blaze wouldn't do so and West reacted quickly to this, which gathered the approval of Dash.

 Critical reception

 Billboard viewed the track as being one of the Paid in Full soundtrack's highlights.
-Its presence on the soundtrack album was looked at by Jason Birchmeier of AllMusic as being one of "some promising ideas here" and an example of where "some of the beats are on point".
+Its presence on the soundtrack album was looked at by Jason Birchmeier of AllMusic as being one of "some promising ideas" and an example of where "some of the beats are on point".
 Jesse of HipHopDX voiced the opinion towards West being one of the lead artists on 2016 GOOD Music single "Champions" that: "It makes little sense for Kanye to title another song 'Champions,' especially one that can't live up to the Queen sampled Roc-A-Fella posse cut or track two on Graduation."